 What is the T-TEST Function?

 In financial analysis, suppose we wish to understand the amount spent by Europeans and Americans on food.
-We cannot practically record the spending habits of every European and American, so we would take a sample of the entire population.
-In such scenario, T-test will help us find the answer to the question on whether the difference in food spending of the two groups is representative of a true difference between Europeans and Americans in general or if it is just a meaningless statistical difference.
+We cannot practically record the spending habits of every European and American, so we would take a sample of each population.
+In such a scenario, T-test will help us find the answer to the question of whether the difference in food spending of the two groups is representative of a true difference between Europeans and Americans in general or if it is just a meaningless statistical difference.

 The formula uses the following arguments:

-- Array1 (It is a required argument) – It is the first data set.
+- Array1 (It is a required argument) – This is the first data set.

-- Array2 (It is a required argument) – It is the second data set.
+- Array2 (It is a required argument) – This is the second data set.

-- Tails (It is a required argument) – It specifies the number of distribution tails.
+- Tails (It is a required argument) – Specifies if this is a one-tailed or two-tailed test.
 If tails = 1, T-TEST uses the one-tailed distribution.
 If tails = 2, T-TEST uses the two-tailed distribution.

-- Type (It is a required argument) – It is the types of test to perform.
+- Type (It is a required argument) – This is the type of t-test to perform: